Anita Madhava, MA Therapist

 My style is gentle, grounded, and present.
 I bring compassion and honesty into the work, and will gently challenge patterns that may be keeping you stuck, always moving at a pace that feels manageable for you.

 I hold a Master’s degree in Clinical Mental Health Counseling and a Bachelor’s degree in Psychology.
 I am currently a Resident in Counseling licensed to practice in Virginia and a certified Yoga and Meditation Teacher.
+I serve as faculty with the Practice of Medicine program at the George Washington University School of Medicine and Health Sciences.

-A Bit More About Me
+A Bit About Me

 I have been a Northern Virginia native for most of my life and am a mother of three children.
 Some days, you might find me wandering through art galleries and museums, enjoying unstructured moments of curiosity and exploration.